aocsa/aocsa/README.md

-## Database and GPU Performance Engineer | Specialist in Data Analytics
+## Database and GPU Software Engineer | Specialist in Data Analytics

 ### About

-Staff software engineer with 10+ years of experience in software engineering and academic research, driving breakthrough performance in database optimization and GPU-accelerated computing.
-Proven track record of architecting high-performance solutions at the intersection of big data analytics and cutting-edge hardware acceleration.
+I hold a PhD in Computer Science and bring over 10 years of experience in software engineering, with a focus on performance optimization and GPU-accelerated computing.
+I have a proven track record of driving improvements in database optimization, numerical computing, and deep learning, contributing to major open-source projects like PyTorch, Apache Arrow, NVIDIA RapidsAI, and more.

 ### Core Expertise

-- Advanced query optimization and indexing strategies, consistently delivering large improvements in database system throughput and responsiveness
+- Advanced query optimization and indexing strategies, consistently delivering large improvements in query engines throughput and responsiveness
-- GPU acceleration mastery, leveraging CUDA and libraries like PyTorch and CuDF to achieve 10x-50x speedups in data-intensive workloads
+- GPU acceleration, leveraging CUDA and libraries like PyTorch and CuDF to achieve 10x-50x speedups in data-intensive workloads
 - Pioneer in PyTorch sparse tensor support, enabling efficient processing of large-scale, sparse datasets
-- Algorithm design specialist, creating novel solutions for complex data processing challenges in big data environments
+- Algorithm design, creating novel solutions for complex data processing challenges in big data environments

 ### Open-Source Contributions

+- [Pytorch](http://github.com/pytorch) - Tensors and Dynamic neural networks in Python with strong GPU acceleration
 - [Apache Arrow](http://github.com/apache/arrow) - A development platform for in-memory analytics.
-- [Pytorch](http://github.com/pytorch) - Tensors and Dynamic neural networks in Python with strong GPU acceleration
 - [CuDF](https://github.com/rapidsai/cudf) -  GPU DataFrame Library
 - [Blazingsql](https://github.com/blazingdb/blazingsql) - BlazingSQL is a lightweight, GPU accelerated, SQL engine for Python.
 Built on RAPIDS cuDF.

-💬 Ask me about: I am enthusiastic about connecting with fellow professionals who share a passion for innovation in data and high-performance computing.
-If you're interested in collaborating or discussing related topics, please don’t hesitate to reach out!
+I have a deep passion for data structures and algorithms.
+What fascinates me most is how they evolve and adapt as they scale—like constructing a complex bridge with Lego blocks, where each optimization introduces new strengths and challenges.
+If you’re passionate about these topics too, feel free to connect with me on X (formerly Twitter)!

 📫 How to reach me: [linkedin](https://www.linkedin.com/in/aocsa/), [twitter](https://twitter.com/aocsa), [more about me](https://linktr.ee/aocsa)